Anne Whateley: Authorship speculations

 After Harris's initial argument a number of imaginative claims were made about Anne Whateley, most dramatically that she was the true author of Shakespeare's works.
-This argument was made by William Ross in his book The Story of Anne Whateley and William Shaxpere (1939), in which he asserted that Whateley was a nun who was his "lover and consort in their spiritual union".
-She was born in 1561, the daughter of the well-known seafarer Anthony Jenkinson.
-She was living a secluded life among the nuns of the Order of St. Clare when she met Shakespeare.
-They fell in love, and Anne was about to leave the order to marry him when Hathaway revealed her pregnancy.
-Her authorship can be deduced from the sonnets, which she wrote as gifts to Shakespeare.
-They describe the history of her spiritual relationship with him.
-Hathaway is the Dark Lady of the sonnets, while Shakespeare himself is the Fair Youth.
-Their intimate friendship continued after his marriage to Hathaway; its deepening spirituality is explored in the later sonnets.
+This argument- which has been concluded to be entirely without satisfactory evidence- was made by William Ross in his book The Story of Anne Whateley and William Shaxpere (1939), in which he asserted that Whateley was a nun who was Shakespeare's "lover and consort in their spiritual union".
+Ross claims she was born in 1561, the daughter of the well-known seafarer Anthony Jenkinson, and that she was living a secluded life among the nuns of the Order of St. Clare when she met Shakespeare.
+According to Ross's story, they fell in love, and Anne was about to leave the order to marry him when Hathaway revealed her pregnancy.
+In Ross's view, Whateley wrote the sonnets as gifts to Shakespeare, and he states that her authorship can be deduced from them, in that they describe the history of her spiritual relationship with him.
+Ross considers that Hathaway is the Dark Lady of the sonnets, while Shakespeare himself is the Fair Youth, and that their intimate friendship continued after his marriage to Hathaway; its deepening spirituality is explored in the later sonnets.
 Eventually the friendship was broken up by Hathaway's jealousy, and Shakespeare left for London.
 She wrote A Lover's Complaint, which was appended to the sonnets, to express Anne Hathaway's point of view.
+No evidence was provided by Ross for these conclusions save that they resulted from his own interpretation of the texts.

-Whateley wished to dedicate the sonnets to Shakespeare, but wrote the dedication to Mr W.H. instead of "W.S", so that the identity of her lost love should remain mysterious.
-"W.H" was preferred because it was the initials of both her own surname and Hathaway's, implying that Shakespeare was, in a sense, both their husbands: Mr W and Mr H. According to Ross, "the initials therefore represent all three, and no better selection was possible".
-She gave him the full collection when he left for London, which explains the dedication to the "well-wishing adventurer in setting forth".
-She later wrote The Phoenix and the Turtle to commemorate their spiritual union.
+Ross claimed that Whateley wished to dedicate the sonnets to Shakespeare, but wrote the dedication to Mr W.H. instead of "W.S", so that the identity of her lost love should remain mysterious; "W.H" was preferred because it was the initials of both her own surname and Hathaway's, implying that Shakespeare was, in a sense, both their husbands: Mr W and Mr H. According to Ross, "the initials therefore represent all three, and no better selection was possible".
+Ross alleged that she gave him the full collection when he left for London- which explains the dedication to the "well-wishing adventurer in setting forth"- and that she later wrote The Phoenix and the Turtle to commemorate their spiritual union.